US sinks Houthi boats in the Red Sea: How did the fight unfold?

 How have Maersk and other shipping firms reacted?

 Maersk announced on Sunday that it was pausing all sailing through the Red Sea for the next 48 hours.
-On December 27, it had scheduled several dozen container vessels to travel via the Suez Canal and the Red Sea in the coming days and weeks.

 Together with German shipping company Hapag-Lloyd, Maersk operates almost a quarter of the world’s shipping fleet.

 Other shipping firms have also responded to the escalating maritime conflict.
+Shipping firm Evergreen has temporarily stopped accepting Israeli cargo.

 Firms including CH Robinson, Evergreen, HMM, Ocean Network Express, Wallenius Wilhelmsen and Yang Ming Marine Transport are planning to avoid the Red Sea and increase the number of ships rerouting around Africa’s Cape of Good Hope rather than the Suez Canal.
 This new route is longer and costlier.
-Evergreen has also temporarily stopped accepting Israeli cargo.

 While these attacks have had a “fairly limited” impact on the oil market so far, experts postulate that prices could rise if the situation continues.